Author Archives kathyregini

 So…choose wisely!

-November through January are known for being slow months in real estate.
+by kathyregini |November through January are known for being slow months in real estate.
 But there are actually a few great reasons to list now, rather than wait ’til the spring.
 For starters, people who look for homes during the holidays are more motivated buyers.
 Also, there are fewer houses to choose from, so you have less competition.
 And last, Homes show well when decorated tastefully for the holidays.

 Now for a few tips…